-"Market 8 have gotten us unstuck from a plain product positioning to an exciting one, targeting a market that really cares, where we can clearly win."
+"Market 8 is really a partner with us.
+They have gotten us unstuck from a plain product positioning to an exciting one, targeting a market that really cares, where we can clearly win."

 Think back to when you started your company; when you saw a gap in the market; when you identified a problem.